 Nate Prescott’s story begins long before he was born.
 In our conversations, I realized early on that the world he entered as an infant had a huge impact on the person he has become.
 I knew right away that his story is deeply enmeshed with his unusual childhood.
 I am now going to tell you about the very early days of skateboarding in San Diego, where our story begins.

-In the ‘70s, Nate’s dad, covered in tattoos from neck to toe, was one of the titans in the nascent skateboarding world.
-He was a key player in inventing the sport, starting out on a two by four with roller-skating wheels underneath.
+In the ‘70s, Nate’s dad, covered in tattoos from neck to toe, was one of the early-adopters in the nascent skateboarding world.
+He was there for the invention of the sport, starting out on a two by four with roller-skating wheels underneath.
 It had an incendiary rise in popularity, birthing a subculture with enormous impact—even to this very day.
 His father was part of its evolution into an industry, promoting tournaments, tours and whatever it took to make skateboarding a bona fide, cultural and commercial phenomenon.
 His mom was the rock and glue that kept the craziness together.

 Nate and his three brothers entered the world through this singularly unique portal.
 Aside from the obvious excitement, their dad was always about taking care of others.
 When someone was stranded on the side of the road, you could count on him to stop and help.
 As the boys got older, they became part of the crew that was always conscripted into his caring predisposition.